SKIP TO PAGE CONTENT

 Procedure for College Withdrawal

-3. Form is sent electronically to Financial Aid.
+3. The form is sent electronically to Financial Aid.

-4. Financial Aid reviews effects of withdrawal on student’s aid.
+4. Financial Aid reviews the effects of withdrawal on student aid.

-5. Financial Aid enters notes about effects into online database.
+5. Financial Aid enters notes about effects into an online database.

-6. Form is sent electronically to Housing Office, if student resides in campus housing.
+6. The form is sent electronically to the Housing Office if the student resides in campus housing.

-7. Form is sent electronically to Business Office.
+7. The form is sent electronically to the Business Office.

 8. Student contacts Business Office:

-• If no adverse effects on financial aid, student pays fee.
-Form is sent electronically to Records for processing.
+• If no adverse effects on financial aid, the student pays the fee.
+The form is sent electronically to Records for processing.

-• If adverse effects on student’s financial aid, Business Office informs student.
-(Sends student over to Financial Aid, if necessary) Student can pay fee and form sent to Records for processing or student can cancel withdrawal.
+• If adverse effects on the student’s financial aid, the Business Office informs the student.
+(Sends student over to Financial Aid, if necessary) Students can pay fees and the forms are sent to Records for processing or students can cancel withdrawal.

 College Credit